 Clinically, astigmatism is commonly seen in combination with other refractive errors such as myopia, hyperopia, or sometimes as mixed.

-There are various classifications of astigmatism defined on the basis of the clinical factors and other characteristics.
-Apart from that, this type refractive error can also be grouped into regular and irregular based on the contribution of the ocular components and their orientation.
+There are various classifications of astigmatism that are defined on the basis of the clinical factors and other characteristics.
+Apart from that, this type of refractive error can also be grouped into regular and irregular based on the contribution of the ocular components and their orientation.

-This is the most common type of astigmatism in which the symptoms included are blurry vision, headaches, light sensitivity, etc.
+This is the most common type of astigmatism in which the symptoms included are blurry vision, headaches, and light sensitivity, to name a few.

-With-the-rule astigmatism: This type of astigmatism is common among children where the vertical meridian is the steepest and it stays close to 90˚.
+Regular astigmatism can be further classified into three types that include with-the-rule, against-the-rule, and oblique astigmatism.
+With-the-rule astigmatism, for example, is common among children where the vertical meridian is the steepest and it stays close to 90˚.

-Against-the-rule astigmatism: In this type of astigmatism, the horizontal meridian stays close to 180˚.
-It is steeper than the vertical meridian.
+Comparatively, in against-the-rule astigmatism, the horizontal meridian stays close to 180˚, which is steeper than the vertical meridian.
 Against-the-rule astigmatism is common in the elderly.

-Oblique astigmatism: If the principal meridians are not at 90˚ and 180˚, it is categorized as oblique astigmatism.
-Here, the shape of the eyeball resembles a tilted American football with its prime meridians lying between 30˚–60˚ and 120˚–150˚.
-Correction
+Thirdly, oblique astigmatism is diagnosed if the principal meridians are not at 90˚ or 180˚.
+Here, the shape of the eyeball resembles a tilted American football, with its prime meridians lying between 30˚–60˚ and 120˚–150˚.

 In irregular astigmatisms, the principal meridians are separated by any angle other than 90°, i.e., they are not perpendicular to each other.
 In this type, the curvature at each meridian is not uniform but changes from one point to another across the entrance of the pupil.